fastrgv/Reliquarium/README.md

 	u d l r f b  (Up Down Left Right Forward Backward)

 In other words...
-	forward/backward : moves block in Z direction right/left       : moves block in X-direction
-	up/down          : moves block in Y-direction
+	forward/backward : moves selected block in Z direction right/left       : moves selected block in X-direction up/down          : moves selected block in Y-direction

-i.e. the standard "view" for geometrical discussions in mathematics and physics.
+This terminology for key-assignments assumes X+ is rightward, Y+ is upward, and Z+ is outward...the standard "view" for geometrical discussions in mathematics and physics.
+Note that the X, Y, & Z Axes are displayed by default.

 Other keys active:

-(esc)-key => Exit
+(esc)-key => Exit puzzle
+(q)-key => Exit selection screen
 (mouseWheel) => Zoom
+(i)/(o)-keys => Zoom In/Out
 (spc)-key => Restart
 (c)-key => nextSkinColor
 (h)-key => Help toggle